Archive Data Protection

 In addition to the PII risks Slack contains, the ability to exercise a customer or employee’s right to be forgotten also applies to Slack data.
 Businesses need to proactively consider how they would identify, isolate, and purge Slack data from a single custodian within the timescales outlined by the GDPR.

-Are employees covered by GDPR?
+Are Employees Covered by GDPR?

 GDPR covers all data, including both customer and employee data.
 Employee data is subject to the same data protection standards as customer data.
 That means organizations must ensure they process their employees' data in a lawful and transparent manner.
 At any moment, an employee can file a subject data access request under Article 15 and have the same rights as any customer or client to view all the data the company holds on them within the one-month timescale outlined by Article 12.

-Examples of GDPR risks in Slack
+Examples of GDPR Risks in Slack

 The GDPR gives individuals the right to access, review, correct, and remove data held about them by controllers or processors.
 Businesses are required to comply with GDPR requests within specific timescales, which can be problematic for large organizations holding data in massive, unstructured datasets.